 Awarded by: University of London

-A special feature of this programme is an optional module on Parliament, taught in conjunction with the House of Commons outreach service.
+an option module on Parliament called Parliamentary Studies, which is taught in conjunction with the House of Commons outreach service

 Our departmental building was once a key location for members of the Bloomsbury Group, so you could be studying in rooms that have hosted distinguished visitors, including T. S. Eliot, George Bernard Shaw and Maynard Keynes.